gaswirth/callboard/readme.md

 # Callboard

-## A web app for contactless employee sign-in with a dedicated management interface.
+## A web app for contactless employee sign-in with a management interface.

 This monorepo holds the backend and frontend components for a complete installation.